Node Scenarios

 How to set up Openstack cli to run node scenarios is defined here.

-The supported node level chaos scenarios on an OPENSTACK cloud are node_stop_start_scenario
+The supported node level chaos scenarios on an OPENSTACK cloud are only: node_stop_start_scenario

 , stop_start_kubelet_scenario